NetX manages two different types of Asset Metadata:

-- Custom Attributes - name/value pairs of data that are stored within NetX in the underlying database and searchable from the integrated search engine.
+- Attributes - name/value pairs of data that are stored in NetX and searchable from the integrated search engine.

 Value options: true / false